Just like us, cats have to drink water to survive. However, not all water is made equal. Luckily, cats can drink mineral water.

 Encouraging a Cat to Drink

-Thirdly, if your cat does need extra encouragement to drink, there are plenty of other more effective methods to handle this.
-For instance, you can switch them to wet food, which should increase their hydration substantially.
+If your cat does need extra encouragement to drink, there are plenty of other more effective methods to handle this.
+For instance, water fountains are generally preferred for cats, as these products encourage cats to drink more (they are usually drawn by the flowing water).

 Why Is My Cat Refusing Tap Water?